 John Hayes, being an architect by trade, volunteered to design the building.
 Joe Clary served as a consultant based on his experience of building a club in Chicago.
 The two traveled to various clubs in the New England area seeking advice and hired The Creamery Package Company as ice machinery consultants.
 Scott John served as the club’s attorney and guided the club through the zoning approvals for Willistown Township.

 John Donatone was hired to erect the building.
 He and his crew started work in November of 1964 and finished in late spring of 1965.
 This was an accomplishment built on substantial work and personal contributions of time, talent, and money from club members.
 The original structure included two sheets of ice and a small clubroom with no lockers or kitchen.
 The 1965 - 1966 season was the first in which the club’s curlers could display their finesse on their own ice, in their own building.

 In 1971, the clubhouse was enlarged, with the addition of a kitchen, basement locker rooms, and a new entrance.
-All of the lighter work went into completing and improving the building (e.g., painting, panelling, carpeting) was done by our own members.
+All of the lighter work that went into completing and improving the building (e.g. painting, panelling, carpeting) was done by our own members.

-During the summer of 1976, the base, foundation piping and slab was completely rebuilt by the hard work of the members.
-It took several weeks to disconnect 5 miles of plastic pipes and wheelbarrow 70 tons of sand was removed and the new base was covered with four inches of styrofoam, two layers of plastic, and two inches of concrete before the piping was positioned.
+During the summer of 1976, the base, foundation piping, and slab was completely rebuilt by the hard work of the members.
+It took several weeks to disconnect 5 miles of plastic pipes and wheelbarrow 70 tons of sand out of the ice shed.
+The new base was covered with four inches of styrofoam, two layers of plastic, and two inches of concrete before the piping was positioned.
 Shortly after the new ice was installed, the club invested in a water purification system to further improve ice conditions.